Congratulations! You’re having a goblin!

 Nonetheless, I’m excited.
 Freaked out, for sure, but primarily excited.
 I’ve already told you what the baby’s name will be if it’s a boy, which will make this whole process even more badass.
 And having a girl would be equally great, no matter how many people tell me that raising a teenage daughter is more grueling than riding in the Tour de France with one leg.

 So we’ll see how it goes.
-The estimated time of arrival for the baby is late September.
 Somewhere in the world, Alaina from the fifth grade is weeping at the thought of what might have been…